the bhutan-australia wiki project

 The project is funded by The Australian Research Council through a Discovery Early Career Research Award.

-In 2019 Needrup Zangpo and Bhutan Media Foundation hosted Dr Bunty Avieson for a Wikipedia editing workshop with Dzongkha editors at their offices in Thimphu.
-In 2022, due to COVID-19 travel restrictions, the project has moved to Canberra, where more than 4000 Bhutanese live, work and study.
+Above: In 2019 Needrup Zangpo and Bhutan Media Foundation hosted Dr Bunty Avieson for a Wikipedia editing workshop with Dzongkha editors at their offices in Thimphu. pix: Bhutan Media Foundation

 About the project